 One study I read, said that air and soil temperature can have a very strong effect on summer dormancy.
-When air temperatures reach and exceed 85 degrees for an extended period of time grass will go dormant regardless of adequate moisture in the soil.
+When air temperatures reach and exceed 85 degrees for an extended period of time grass, will go dormant regardless of adequate moisture in the soil.

 One method of combating this is with syringing.
 Syringing is a very common golf course management practice.
 It is the act of giving the turf a very short burst of water in the heat of the day.
 The purpose of this water is not to penetrate the soil, but to wet the blades of grass for the cooling effect.
 Imagine that you are standing outside, it’s 90 degrees and you’re beginning to wither.
 Now spray both of your arms with a mist of water from a spray bottle.
 What effect does that have on you?
 It cools you off, possibly having a positive affect on your core temperature.
-Well, according to this study, syringing has the same effect on turf, cooling the turf and decreasing the occurance of dormancy.
+Well, according to this study, syringing has the same effect on turf.
+Cooling the turf and decreasing the occurrence of dormancy.
 Golf course superintendents have been doing this to their greens for decades.

 This past summer, I experimented with the practice on my own lawn with good results.
 The difficulty with this is that it can only be performed by someone on site.
 It would require someone monitoring the turf and the temperature.
 Also, it can’t be programmed into the controller in advance because no one can know in advance when the 85 degree days are going to be.